FACE MASKS REQUIRED IN PUBLIC INDOOR SPACES ON CAMPUS. UPDATES

-What application materials are needed to apply for financial aid and does the university require its own form in addition to the Free Application for Financial Student Aid (FAFSA)?
+What application materials are needed to apply for financial aid and does the university require its own form in addition to the Free Application for Federal Student Aid (FAFSA)?

-The FAFSA is the initial application for all federal aid programs; In addition to federal aid, BHSU has a separate process and application for scholarships.
-Both applications may be obtained by linking to www.bhsu.edu/financialaid.
+The FAFSA is the initial application for all federal aid programs.
+It can be completed at studentaid.gov.
+BHSU's school code is 003459.
+In addition to federal aid, BHSU has a separate process and application for scholarships.
+The scholarship application can be found at www.BHSU.edu/scholarships.
+Please contact the Financial Aid Office at 605.642.6145 or BHSUfinancial@BHSU.edu for help.

 What are the deadlines for submitting financial aid forms?

-FAFSA's mailed by December 1 will receive priority consideration for all types of aid.
-Applications mailed later than December 1 may not be considered for some programs because of limited funding.
-Further steps will be required of students after the FAFSA is mailed.
-Responding promptly to any requests for additional information is required to prevent delays in the application process.
+FAFSA's submitted by December 1 will receive priority consideration for all types of aid.
+Applications submitted later than December 1 may not be considered for some programs because of limited funding.
+Further steps will be required of some students after the FAFSA is submitted.
+Responding promptly to any requests for additional information is necessary to prevent delays in the application process.

 When will I be notified of my financial eligibility?